 All 50Webs hosting packages are budget-friendly.
 Also, aside from the somewhat limited Mini plan, their packages carry a healthy range of features that are more than enough for professionals or startups to establish a solid online presence.

 One caveat is that the minimum contract length for all their plans is one year, which may prove challenging for startups that require a fair bit more flexibility and scalability.
 Then again, this is understandable given the low rates they’re charging.

-If you’re on the fence about 50Webs, they do have a free web hosting plan available.
-It includes 500MB of storage, 5GB of traffic, a generous 10-domain cap, FTP access, and no banners or ads are displayed on your free website.
-If these features seem too limited to you, all of their paid hosting plans also come with a 30-day free trial.
+If you’re unsure about 50Webs, they offer a free web hosting plan.
+It provides 500MB of storage, 5GB of traffic, allows you to have up to 10 domains, and grants FTP access without any banners or ads on your free website.
+However, if these features feel too limited for your needs, all of their paid hosting plans also include a 30-day free trial.

 Customer support is available around the clock via email, the 50Webs forums, or the integrated ticketing system in their control panel.
 No phone support is available, which may prove disappointing to some.

 If you’re content with just their online support portals, though, they’ve got pretty impressive response times given the number of queries they must get, especially as a free hosting provider.
 When I emailed them a number of technical and non-technical questions, they got back to me with answers within a couple hours – and this is before I’d purchased any hosting plan from them!